monsoonmaelstrom/book2/book2.md

 “Children,” she begins, and I hear Gavin smothering a laugh, which quickly spreads to the rest of us and suddenly, as we all stand there laughing, I feel better than I have in days.
 Weeks even.
 Maybe since we left Branton.

 A loud crack echoes through the clearing, and my mirth vanishes as quickly as it appeared.
 I look over and see a red handprint darkening Gavin’s left cheek.
 Before I can think better of it, I’m moving toward her.
 I grab her right shoulder and spin her toward me at the same time I shove, throwing her off balance enough so that she takes a step back, and trips over the foot I’ve planted in her path, sending her sprawling onto her back.
 I follow her down onto the ground, driving a knee into her stomach, and placing my forearm across her throat.
 I note that her eyes have widened in shock or fear.
-I’m not sure which, and don’t particularly care.
+I’m not sure which, and I don’t particularly care.

 “You do *not* get to hurt my friends,” I tell her flatly, before slowly withdrawing my arm.
 “If you want to teach them, and they agree, fine.”